 ARE YOU UP FOR THE CHALLENGE?

-2020 is ushering in a new generation of virus hunters, so we created VaxHunt, a puzzle hunt game where players can explore one of science’s greatest challenges-universal influenza vaccine discovery.
-Use Code "1vaxhunt" to join the quest.
+2020 has ushered in a new generation of virus hunters, so we created VaxHunt, a puzzle hunt game where players can explore one of science’s greatest challenges-universal influenza vaccine discovery.

 What is VaxHunt?

 The Influenzer VaxHunt is an online game featuring trivia and puzzle challenges where players explore:

 - The threat and history of influenza pandemics

 - Why we need a universal influenza vaccine (UIV)

 - The challenges of developing next-generation influenza vaccines